mrahimpour/Project-Git-GitHubs/Project_Git_Github.md

    - Backup files

    - Intermedite files

 How you can make the .gitignore file:

 - Can list one by one

 - Can use template (Github)

-   -
+## How do we connect to the remote repository

+$ git remote add

+### How to remove a bridge:

+$ git remote rm

+## From local repository to GitHub

+$ git push

+**fatal**: The current branch master has no upstream branch.

+To push the current branch and set the remote as upstream, use

+Å0Ñ2 Å0Ñ2$ git push --set-upstream Project_Git_Github master

+## Bring back changes saved in the backup

+$ git pull

+## What if catastrophy happens !!!

+- Deleting the .git file (local repository): $ rm -rf .git

+- Recovering the .git file: $ git clone